Managing Stress During Drug Addiction Recovery

 Reasons for Stress

-It’s inevitable that stress is going to be present in all stages of life.
+It’s inevitable that stress is going to be present in all stages of life and the drug addiction recovery process.
 However, a previous drug abuser should be aware of where stress may arise in given situations.
 By recognizing what scenarios may lead to stress, a recovering addict can be better prepared on how to respond in a healthy way.
 Sources of stress vary for each individual, however, below is a list of a few common reasons for stress:

 - Financial burdens